jelmerp/ghru_assembly/README.md

     - local files on disk using the `--input_dir` and `--fastq_pattern` arguments
     - from a list of short read archive ERR or SRR accession numbers contained within a file specified by the `--accession_number_file` argument
   - The output from the pipeline will be written to the directory specified by the `--output_dir` argument
-  - The path to a fasta file containing adapter sequences to trim from reads specified by the `--adapater_sequences` argument
+  - The path to a fasta file containing adapter sequences to trim from reads specified by the `--adapter_sequences` argument

 Optional arguments include
   - `--depth_cutoff` argument.
 Downsample each sample to an approximate depth of the value supplied e.g 50 means downsample to 50x depth of coverage .
 If not specified no downsampling will occur